 You Have Plantar Fasciitis, Now What?

-The Best Possible Ways to Treat Your Plantar Fasciitis
+The Best Possible Ways to Manage Your Plantar Fasciitis

 Plantar fasciitis is one of the leading causes of heel pain in the general population and the most common cause of heel pain in people who run regularly.
-It's been reported to affect about 10% of the population, and approximately two million people are treated for it in the U.S. every year, making it a major concern for both patients and medical professionals.
+Studies suggest that plantar fasciitis has affected about two million people in the United States, resulting in more than one million visits to both primary care physicians and foot specialists.

 The plantar fascia is a thick band of tissue that runs across the bottom of the foot and connects the heel bone to your toes.
 It's designed to absorb the great amount of stress and strain put on the feet by the rest of the body, but sometimes there is too much pressure that irritates or inflames the tissue and causes plantar fasciitis.